-This study used qualitative and quantitative methods to evaluate a hybrid TOEFL preparation program for nursing students at Stikes Banyuwangi using the CIPP model evaluation.
-This integration provides a comprehensive understanding of a complex phenomenon by combining the strengths of both methodologies.
+This study used qualitative and quantitative methods to evaluate a hybrid TOEFL preparation program for nursing students at Stikes Banyuwangi using the CIPP model.
+This integration provides a comprehensive understanding of complex phenomena by combining the strengths of both methodologies.
 This allows researchers to triangulate data, validate findings, and gain deeper insights into research questions (Ahmed, Pereira, & Kimberly, 2023).
-By combining numerical and narrative data, this approach was chosen to provide a comprehensive understanding of the program's effectiveness (Oranga, 2025) so that researchers can explore in-depth information about participant experiences and the effectiveness of teaching in achieving learning objectives.
+By combining numerical and narrative data, this approach was chosen to provide a comprehensive understanding of the program's effectiveness (Oranga, 2025), so that researchers can explore in-depth information about participant experiences and the effectiveness of teaching in achieving learning objectives.

-This study used 86 final-year nursing students enrolled in a TOEFL preparation class.
-The participants were selected using a purposive sampling method.
-This method was chosen because it allowed for the deliberate selection of participants who could provide specific, relevant information essential to the study's objectives objectives (Memon, Thurasamy, Ting, & Cheah, 2025).
-Instead of random selection, which might include participants not involved in the program, purposive sampling ensured that all 86 student participants were directly enrolled in the hybrid TOEFL course, making them the target population of the program's evaluation.
-Another sample used was three lecturers and the head of the Bachelor of Nursing study program.
-They were selected because of their unique knowledge, roles, and direct involvement in the program's context and implementation, allowing for in-depth insights not obtained solely from the student population.
+This study used data from 86 final-year nursing students enrolled in a TOEFL preparation class.
+Participants were selected using a purposive sampling method.
+This method was chosen because it allowed for the deliberate selection of participants who could provide specific, relevant information essential to the study's objectives (Memon, Thurasamy, Ting, & Cheah, 2025).
+Instead of random selection, which might include participants not involved in the program, purposive sampling ensured that all 86 student participants were directly enrolled in the hybrid TOEFL course, making them the target population for evaluating the program.
+The other sample consisted of three lecturers and the head of the Bachelor of Nursing program.
+They were selected because of their unique knowledge, roles, and direct involvement in the program's context and implementation, allowing for in-depth insights that were not obtained solely from the student population.
 This strategic selection yielded rich qualitative data that complemented and contextualised the quantitative findings.

-The research data were collected through questionnaires, semi-structured interviews, and documentation analysis.
-The primary quantitative instrument was a structured questionnaire based on the CIPP model, which evaluated the components of context, input, process, and product (Jaya & Hamzah, 2022) It used a 5-point Likert scale to gauge participant perceptions.
+Research data were collected through questionnaires, semi-structured interviews, and documentation analysis.
+The primary quantitative instrument was a structured questionnaire based on the CIPP model, which evaluated the components of context, input, process, and product (Jaya & Hamzah, 2022) and used a 5-point Likert scale to gauge participant perceptions.
 The Context section assessed the relevance of the program's objectives to students' academic and professional needs.
-The Input section evaluated the quality of resources, including instructor competence, learning materials, and the online platform's usability.
+The Input section evaluated the quality of resources, including instructor competence, learning materials, and the usability of the online platform.
 The Process section measured the effectiveness of the hybrid teaching methods and student engagement.
 The Product section assessed the program's outcomes, focusing on students' self-perceived improvement in English skills and confidence in taking the TOEFL test.
-And then semi-structured interviews were conducted with lecturers and heads of study programs to gain deeper insight into the challenges and strengths of the program (Kakilla, 2021).
-In addition, documentation such as syllabi and student test results was collected to support the analysis.
+Semi-structured interviews were then conducted with lecturers and heads of study programs to gain deeper insight into the challenges and strengths of the program (Kakilla, 2021).
+In addition, documentation such as syllabi and student test results were collected to support the analysis.

-The next stage is the analysis of quantitative data from the questionnaire using descriptive statistics to determine the percentage of effectiveness of each program component (Ali, 2021).
-The analysis results will show how well the program meets the learning objectives.
-Qualitative data from interviews were analyzed using thematic analysis techniques to identify patterns and themes that emerged from interview transcripts (Bazeley, 2009).
-Through this approach, researchers can better understand participants' experiences and perceptions of the program.
-Furthermore, through this approach, areas that need to be improved can be identified so that, through this combination of quantitative and qualitative analysis, it is hoped that it can provide a comprehensive picture of the effectiveness of the hybrid TOEFL preparation program organized by the Stikes Banyuwangi Language Center.
+The next stage was the analysis of quantitative data from the questionnaire using descriptive statistics to determine the percentage of effectiveness of each program component (Ali, 2021).
+The analysis results will show how well the program meets its learning objectives.
+Qualitative data from the interviews were analysed using thematic analysis techniques to identify patterns and themes that emerged from the interview transcripts (Bazeley, 2009).
+This approach enables researchers to better understand participants' experiences and perceptions of the program.
+Furthermore, through this approach, areas that need to be improved can be identified so that, through this combination of quantitative and qualitative analysis, it is hoped that it will provide a comprehensive picture of the effectiveness of the hybrid TOEFL preparation program organised by the Stikes Banyuwangi Language Center.